Vyral/aimee-freeman-recruiting/_posts/2018-05-10-welcome-to-our-video-blog.md

 youtube_code:
 excerpt: >-
   It's important to be on a team that facilitates individual growth and team building in real estate.
-Learn how we can provide the tools.
+Learn how we'll provide the tools for you.
 enclosure:
 pullquote:
 enclosure_type: video/mp4